Honor Law Graduate Program

 How Do I Apply to the Program?

-A complete application should include the following:
+A complete application must include the following materials:

 list of three references, including at least one academic and one professional reference.